Carter Kieboom, unbothered by the spotlight, is confident he can keep his third base job

 Kieboom was paraphrasing an unspoken directive from Martinez, the Nationals’ manager, and Rizzo, their GM.
 But the 23-year-old was also sharing what he tells himself.
 Those close to him say he is skilled at forgetting mistakes and blocking out noise.
 His results, though, could very well hint at the opposite.

 “I’ll show emotion at times, but I’m pretty even-keeled,” Kieboom said.
-“Plus I think sometimes when someone who is very even-keeled, such as myself, if they struggle it might come across as something a little bit different.”
+“Plus, I think sometimes when someone who is very even-keeled, such as myself, if they struggle it might come across as something a little bit different.”

 From 2019: All three Kieboom brothers had pro potential.
 But Carter, the youngest, wants to be great.

 The main point there: Kieboom knows he can occasionally appear apathetic to his failures.
 He smiled Wednesday when a reporter mistakenly asked about his one home run in 2020 (he hit zero).
-When asked about pressure for this season, and whether he’s feeling any additional urgency to keep his job, he laughed and said: “That’s a fair question.”
+When asked about pressure for this season, and whether he’s feeling any additional urgency to keep his job, he laughed and said, “That’s a fair question.”

 Then he detailed why the fair question didn’t apply to him.

 “This game is crazy and works in mysterious ways.
 Anybody who’s played it knows you’re going to go through a time where you’re going to struggle,” Kieboom explained.
-“And it happens and it sucks.
+“And it happens, and it sucks.
 But it’s life.
 What do we do?
 We wake up the next day and we try all over again.

-“That’s all I’ve done and that’s kind of just been my motto: Every day is a new day.
+“That’s all I’ve done, and that’s kind of just been my motto: Every day is a new day.
 Especially when you’re being scrutinized, especially when you’re in the big leagues.
 It’s highlighted.
 It’s emphasized a lot more.”

-Since Rendon left, each of Kieboom’s missteps has burned beneath a magnifying glass.
+Since Rendon left after the 2019 season, each of Kieboom’s missteps has burned beneath a magnifying glass.
 He had already stumbled through 10 games in 2019.
 But the next spring brought skepticism of whether he could transition to third base.
 He looked a bit shaky in drills.
 He later made a handful of errors in exhibitions.
 Then he figured out the defense in time for his bat to slip.

 His final 2020 line was 122 plate appearances, 19 singles, one double and no other hits.
 His on-base-plus-slugging percentage was .556.
 He dealt with a groin strain in July, was sent down in August, then ended the season early after he was hit by a 95 mph fastball in September.
 The left wrist contusion required rest to start the winter.
 Yet once he was cleared to hit, Kieboom began tinkering with his stance and swing in Atlanta.

-Along with Jay Hood, his usual offseason trainer, Kieboom noticed that his hands were too low and close to his body.
+Along with Jay Hood, his usual offseason trainer, Kieboom noticed that his hands were too low and too close to his body.
 He focused on getting himself in a better starting position at the plate.
 A simpler approach, he believes, will get him back to the mechanics he thrived with in the minors.

 “It starts with me,” Kieboom said of making minor tweaks.
 “Cause I know how I feel.
 No one else can really explain how I feel.
 And the feeling I had wasn’t free, you could say.
 It wasn’t this loose, free feeling at the plate.
 It felt very tied up at times, and that’s not a feeling I used to have, that I’ve ever had until really last year.”